-Worcester Comprehensive Education & Care, Inc. (with the exception of the teen care programs) will be open on all scheduled days unless the CEO directs otherwise.
+Worcester Comprehensive Education & Care, Inc. will be open on all scheduled days unless the CEO directs otherwise.

 All programs will be open at the scheduled time unless there is a radio announcement of a delayed opening or closure.
 The School-Age Program will be open on a full day schedule if the Worcester Public Schools are closed.
-The teen care programs will be closed.